-San Benito Drug Possession Attorney
+San Benito Drug Possession Lawyer

 Possession of illegal drugs or medical drugs without a valid prescription can lead to some harsh criminal consequences in Texas.
 If you or someone you know has been accused of or charged with illegal drug possession, it is crucial that you seek qualified legal help.

-Drug Possession Laws in Texas
+Drug Possession Laws & Penalties in Texas

 How you are charged and penalized for drug possession in Texas will depend on which Penalty Group is involved in your case.
 Penalty Group One is the most serious, listing such drugs as cocaine, methamphetamine, opioids such as hydrocodone and oxycodone, and heroin.